-This course aims to expand students' previous knowledge of Japanese, giving them the opportunity to further develop their skills to better understand and interact with Japanese materials and their communication skills.
+This course aims to expand students' (previous) knowledge of Japanese, giving them the opportunity to further develop their skills to better understand and interact with Japanese materials.

 Students will focus on language as systems and gain insights into the Japanese language and culture, leading to lifelong personal, educational and vocational benefits.
 Students will master the finer points of hiragana, katakana and kanji and continue developing the language and beginning to make it their own.